Dakhla, Western Sahara: Moroccan occupation

-Dakhla was occupied by Spain from the late 19th century to 1975, when power was then relinquished to a joint administration between Morocco and Mauritania.
+On 11 August 1979, Morocco invaded Dakhla and three days later, the same day Mauritania officially withdrew from Western Sahara, illegally annexed the remaining territory.

 There was a United Nations-sponsored ceasefire in 1991, but as recently as 2006, most UN member states have refused to recognise Moroccan sovereignty in the area.

 In 2020, The Gambia, Guinea, Djibouti, Liberia, Burkina Faso, Equatorial Guinea, Guinea-Bissau, and the Democratic Republic of the Congo opened consulates in Dakhla.

 As of 2024, the government of Morocco was in the process of building a $1.2-billion port in Dakhla as part of its "national port strategy".
 Construction was expected to be completed in 2028.
+Dakhla is also a key node for the African Atlantic Gas Pipeline championed by Morocco and Nigeria.